TehShrike/abstract-state-router/readme.md

 `data` is an object that can hold whatever you want - it will be passed in to the resolve and activate functions.

-`template` is a template string/object/whatever to be interpreted by the render function.
+`template` is a template string/object/whatever to be interpreted by the render function. **Required.**

 `resolve` is a function called when the selected state begins to be transitioned to, allowing you to accomplish the same objective as you would with ui-router's [resolve](https://github.com/angular-ui/ui-router/wiki#resolve).